cvlmtg/react-smart-select/README.md

 - `onChange`: subscribe to change events
 - `options`: specify the options the user can select from
-- `value`: control the current value
+- `value`: control the current option (i.e. the corresponding entry in the options array)
 - `className`: optional class name for the component
 - `style`: optional style for the component
 - `labelStyle`: optional style for the control label